carpedm20/MemN2N-tensorflow/README.md

 Usage
 -----

-To train a model with 6 hops and memory size of 100 (best model described in the paper), run the following command:
+To train a model with 6 hops and memory size of 100, run the following command:

     $ python main.py --nhop 6 --mem_size 100